-filter= name Filter name.
-The default is lanczos3.

-recompute_roi= val If nonzero, recompute the pixel data window to exactly hold the transformed image (default=0).

-: subimages = indices-or-names Include/exclude subimages (see Dealing with multi-subimage/multi-part files).
+- :filter= name Filter name.
+The default is lanczos3. - :highlightcomp= val If nonzero, does highlight compensation by surrounding the filtered operation with the equivalent of --rangecompress and --rangeexpand, which can reduce visible ringing artifacts when a filter with negative lobes is used on a very high-contrast HDR image. - : recompute_roi= val If nonzero, recompute the pixel data window to exactly hold the transformed image (default=0). - :wrap=wrapmode The wrap mode to use when sampling the image for the warp.
+The default is black; other choices include clamp, periodic, mirror. - : subimages= indices-or-names Include/exclude subimages (see Dealing with multi-subimage/multi-part files).